fansible/ansible-provisioning-tywin/README.md

 Change the value of the database configuration in `devops/provisioning/hosts/group_vars/vagrant`

 ### Add some conf
-Create the `.fansible.yml` file in the root diretory
+Create a `.fansible.yml` file in the root directory before you generate anything.

 Example:

     project_name: fansible-devops